 About Neuron23

 Our intention is simple, but our work is not.
-Combining cutting-edge data science and human genetics, we're creating precision medicines to fight debilitating diseases.
+We want to transform Parkinson’s care by combining cutting-edge data science and human genetics with a therapy with best-in-class potential to develop a patient-centered precision medicine and diagnostic approach designed to fight Parkinson’s disease.

 From our CEO,